Legal Counsel, Employment (UK, EMEA and APAC)

 THE ROLE

-This new role will provide day‑to‑day advice and counsel to the International and Global Human Resources teams and business leaders, draft various employment‑related documents, and support other employment‑law related matters, including researching and drafting policies and procedures, and drafting various types of employment‑related documents.
-They will work with the Senior Employment Counsel and the other members of the Employment Legal team to provide efficient and high‑quality service to internal and external stakeholders; implement employment law best practices in a rapidly growing and fast paced Company; and support the business needs of the Company and its employees.
-The ideal candidate will have broad UK employment law experience, with experience in assisting to co‑coordinate, or contributing to, multi‑disciplinary or multi‑jurisdictional projects.
+This role will provide day‑to‑day advice and counsel to the International and Global Human Resources teams and business leaders, draft various employment‑related documents, and support other employment‑law related matters, including researching and drafting policies and procedures.
+The position works with the Senior Employment Counsel and other members of the Employment Legal team to provide efficient and high‑quality service to internal and external stakeholders; implement employment law best practices in a rapidly growing and fast‑paced company; and support the business needs of the Company and its employees.
+The ideal candidate will have broad UK employment law experience, with experience in assisting to co‑ordinate, or contributing to, multi‑disciplinary or multi‑jurisdictional projects.
 Wider European, Middle Eastern and/or Asian employment law knowledge would also be preferred.

 RESPONSIBILITIES